Build a Small Radar System

-Patrick J. Bell is a Member of the Technical Staff at MIT Lincoln Laboratory in Lexington, Massachusetts.
-He received his B.S. from the University of Virginia in 2001 and his M.S. and Ph.D. from the University of Colorado at Boulder in 2003 and 2006, all in electrical engineering.
+Patrick J. Bell is a member of the Technical Staff at MIT Lincoln Laboratory in Lexington, Massachusetts.
+He received the BS degree from the University of Virginia in 2001, and the MS and PhD degrees from the University of Colorado at Boulder in 2003 and 2006, all in electrical engineering.
 Since joining Lincoln Laboratory in 2006, Dr. Bell has conducted research in microwave circuit design, including power amplifiers for MILSATCOM systems on moving platforms, agile frequency synthesizers, and active wideband phased arrays for airborne electronic warfare systems.
-He is currently a member of the RF and Quantum Systems Technology Group.
+He is currently a member of the RF Technology Group.
 Dr. Bell is a member of the IEEE and the Microwave Theory and Techniques Society.

-Michael Watts is Associate Professor of Electrical Engineering in the Department of Electrical Engineering and Computer Science at MIT.
-He received his B.S.E.E. from Tufts (1996) and his S.M.
-(2001) and Ph.D.
-(2005) from MIT.
+Michael Watts is associate professor of Electrical Engineering in the Department of Electrical Engineering and Computer Science at MIT.
+He received his BSEE from Tufts (1996) and his SM (2001) and PhD (2005) from MIT.
 From 1996 to 1999, he was a member of the technical staff at Draper Labs, and from 2005 to 2010 he was a member of the technical staff at Sandia National Laboratories, where he led their silicon microphotonics effort.
-Michael’s research focuses on electromagnetics, photonics, and optical networks, with particular interest in microphotonic circuits for application in communication networks, high-frequency scenarios, and new sensor modalities.
+Watts's research focuses on electromagnetics, photonics, and optical networks, with particular interest in microphotonic circuits for application in communication networks, high-frequency scenarios, and new sensor modalities.
 A key example of his work is an ultralow-power, high-bandwidth silicon microphotonic communications platform.

-Alan J. Fenn is a Senior Staff Member in the Intelligence, Surveillance and Reconnaissance Systems and Technology Division at MIT Lincoln Laboratory.
+Alan J. Fenn is a senior staff member in the Intelligence, Surveillance and Reconnaissance Systems and Technology Division at MIT Lincoln Laboratory.
 He has conducted extensive research in the area of adaptive phased array antennas and electromagnetic systems for radar and communications.
 He joined Lincoln Laboratory in 1981, and from 1982 to 1991 was a member of the Space Radar Technology Group, where his primary research was in adaptive phased-array antenna design and testing.
-From 1992 to 1999, he was Assistant Group Leader in the RF Technology Group, managing programs involving measurements of atmospheric effects on satellite communications.
-From 1978 to 1981, he was a Senior Engineer in the Antenna Systems Design/Analysis Group in the RF Systems Department at Martin Marietta Aerospace in Denver, Colorado.
+From 1992 to 1999, he was assistant group leader in the RF Technology Group, managing programs involving measurements of atmospheric effects on satellite communications.
+From 1978 to 1981, he was a senior engineer in the Antenna Systems Design/Analysis Group in the RF Systems Department at Martin Marietta Aerospace, Denver, Colorado.

 Dr. Fenn was elected a Fellow of the IEEE in 2000 for his contributions to the theory and practice of adaptive phased-array antennas.
 He was Technical Program Co-Chair of the 2001 IEEE Antennas and Propagation Society Symposium.
 He has served as an associate editor in the area of adaptive antennas for the IEEE Transactions on Antennas and Propagation.
 He served as Technical Program Chair for the 2010 IEEE International Symposium on Phased Array Systems and Technology.

-In 1990, Dr. Fenn was a co-recipient of the IEEE Antennas and Propagation Society’s H.A.
+In 1990, Fenn was a co-recipient of the IEEE Antennas and Propagation Society's H.A.
 Wheeler Applications Prize Paper Award.
 He also received the IEEE/URSI-sponsored 1994 International Symposium on Antennas (JINA 94) award.
-He is an author of numerous articles and patents, as well as three books on antennas and electromagnetic systems.
-Recently, he developed an MIT OpenCourseWare online lecture series entitled “Adaptive Antennas and Phased Arrays.”
-He has a B.S. from the University of Illinois–Chicago and M.S. and Ph.D. from The Ohio State University, all in electrical engineering.
+He is an author of numerous articles and patents, and is the author of three books on antennas and electromagnetic systems.
+Recently, he developed an MIT OpenCourseWare online lecture series entitled "Adaptive Antennas and Phased Arrays."
+He has a BS degree from the University of Illinois–Chicago and MS and PhD degrees from The Ohio State University, all in electrical engineering.

-John W. Meklenburg is an Associate Member of the Technical Staff at MIT Lincoln Laboratory in Lexington, Massachusetts.
-He received his B.S. and M.S. in Electrical & Computer Engineering from Worcester Polytechnic Institute in 2010 and 2011, respectively.
-Since joining Lincoln Laboratory’s Airborne Radar Systems and Techniques group in 2011, John has contributed to the development of signal processing algorithms, simulations, and hardware for ISR radar systems.
+John W. Meklenburg is an associate member of the Technical Staff at MIT Lincoln Laboratory in Lexington, Massachusetts.
+He received his BS and MS in Electrical & Computer Engineering from Worcester Polytechnic Institute in 2010 and 2011 respectively.
+Since joining Lincoln Laboratory's Airborne Radar Systems and Techniques group in 2011, Meklenburg has contributed to the development of signal processing algorithms, simulations, and hardware for ISR radar systems.
 Recently, his work has been focused on development of a simulation environment for Electronic Warfare analysis.

 This course takes place on the MIT campus in Cambridge, Massachusetts.